Orange spotted filefish: Description

-Oxymonacanthus longirostris, more commonly known as the orange spotted filefish, is a small marine reef fish in the family Monacanthidae.
-Other common names they are known by include the Harley Quin fish and the longnose filefish.
 As its common name suggests, this fish has bright orange spots all over its blueish, greenish skin.
 Even their eyes have some orange lines present.
 Their tail is pale with a distinguishing black spot; however, the black spot disappears when the caudal fin flares out.
 Instead of paired pelvic fins, it has a pelvic flap that is bordered in black and has white spots, reduced pelvic rays, and a lack of pelvic spines.
 It has an elongated dorsal and anal fin, and its pectoral fins are very reduced.
 Their large anal and dorsal fin aids in locomotion through coordinated undulation or oscillation.
 The snout of O. longirostris is elongated and has a small mouth opening at the tip.
 Their teeth are fused and form a hooked beak structure with a tooth flanking on either side.

 Male and female O. longirostris are about the same size, typically ranging in length from 42mm to 75mm.
 They also show slight sexual dimorphism as males are a slightly darker blue-green color and their pelvic flap has a bright orange ornamented area, while the female's ornamented area in their pelvic flap is a duller orange color and a lot smaller or even lacking.

-Systematics

-The family Monacanthidae belongs to the balistoid fishes, which also include the family Balistidae.
-The balistoid fishes originated during the Early to Middle Eocene and split into two different families about 52 Ma.